-- 4.1 Planning permission is sought for the erection of a roof extension to provide an additional floor of B1 (a) office space (increase of 123 sq metres) and plant area with associated air conditioning equipment.
-Replacement of the main elevations existing windows with double glazed timber sash windows and new entrance at ground floor level. - 4.2 The proposal would provide additional office space within the Central Activities Zone which is welcomed in land use terms within this highly central location.
+- 4.1 Planning permission is sought for the construction of a roof extension to provide an additional floor of B1 (a) office space (increase of 123 sq metres) and associated roof terrace, with a plant area and associated air conditioning equipment.
+Replacement of the existing windows with double glazed timber sash windows and a new entrance at the ground floor level. - 4.2 The proposal would provide additional office space within the Central Activities Zone which is welcomed in land use terms within this highly central location.
 The proposed development is not considered to detract from the character and appearance of the application property or the conservation area as a whole.
 The development is considered to be acceptable in overall scale, height and massing with sufficient distances from nearby residential properties to not have a materially adverse impact upon adjoining neighbours amenity levels in terms of loss of daylight/sunlight, loss of outlook.
-Privacy and overlooking concerns and any undue increase in sense of enclosure. - 4.3 The application is therefore recommended for approval with conditions.
+Privacy and overlooking concerns and any undue increase in sense of enclosure. - 4.3 Planning permission (P2014/4545/FUL) was granted for an identical scheme at planning sub-committee on 6th March 2015.
+The only difference between the previously approved plans and the proposed scheme is the addition of a small roof terrace and associated glazed safety screen at roof level. - 4.4 The application is therefore recommended for approval with conditions.

-5.0 SITE AND SURROUNDING
+5. SITE AND SURROUNDING

-- 5.1 The site is located on the south-west side of Crinan Street and consists of an end-ofterrace property which is used for B1(a) purposes on the ground floor and upper floors.
+- 5.1 The site is located on the south-west side of Crinan Street and consists of an end-ofterrace property which is used for B1 (a) purposes on the ground floor and upper floors.
 The property is four storeys in height over basement, with a flat roof. - 5.2 The properties surrounding the site on Crinan Street comprise a mix of styles ranging from late Victorian industrial buildings c.1900 to art deco and modern buildings with large elements of glazing.
 These vary in height ranging from four to eight storeys.
 The neighbouring properties comprise a mix of uses including commercial and residential facilities. - 5.3 The site is located within the King's Cross Conservation Area, however the building is not listed.

-6.0 PROPOSAL (in Detail)
+6. PROPOSAL (in Detail)